-- (a) In lieu of overtime pay employee may take compensatory time off, subject to limits stated in this rule, and calculated to be the equivalent value of overtime pay. - (b) FLSA-exempt employees shall receive one (1) hour of compensatory time off for each hour worked in excess of their normal workday or workweek. - (c) Each employee and employee's department head shall keep records showing all compensatory time off earned and used, so that the net balance of unused compensatory time off is known at all times.
-Such records shall substantiate the time cards maintained by the Auditor. - (d) No department head shall authorize the earning of compensatory time off if the employee's net unused balance is greater than one hundred twenty (120) hours.
-When an employee is authorized to perform overtime work which would result in accrual of a net balance of compensatory time off in excess of the above limits, the employee shall be paid for that overtime work. - (e) Compensatory time off shall be earned and used as authorized by the department head. - (f) Employees transferring to another County department have the option of fully cashing out their CTO Bank at the time they transfer to new department - (g) Upon termination from the classified service or county service, whichever occurs first, an employee shall be paid the value of unused compensatory time off, provided that there shall not be included in such payment any compensatory time off.
-The value shall be based upon the hourly equivalent of the employee's salary at the date of termination.
+- (a) In lieu of overtime pay, an employee may request and accrue compensatory time off, subject to limits stated in this rule, and calculated to be the equivalent value of overtime pay. - (b) FLSA exempt employees shall accrue one (1) hour of compensatory time off for each hour worked in excess of their normal workday or workweek. - (c) Each employee and employee's department head shall keep records showing all compensatory time off accrued and used, so that the net balance of unused compensatory time off is known at all times.
+Such records shall substantiate the time cards maintained by the Auditor. - (d) The compensatory time-off accrual cap is one hundred and twenty (120) hours.
+An employee may not request and the County may not authorize CTO accrual above the cap for any employee. - (e) Compensatory time off shall be accrued and used as authorized by the department head as provided by applicable law. - (f) Employees transferring to another County department have the option of fully cashing out their CTO Bank at the time they transfer to the new department - (g) At the end of employment, the County will pay the employee the value of accrued compensatory time off.
+The value shall be based upon the employee's hourly wage at the date of termination.